stupidscammer/pypher/README.rst

 =============

-If you make use of any product of this code in a scientific publication, please consider acknowledging the work by citing the paper |arxiv| as well as the code itself |doi|.
+If you make use of any product of this code in a scientific publication, please consider acknowledging the work by citing the paper using the bibtex information that can be found in the `Cite this repository` section at the top right of the page.

 .. |pypi| image:: https://img.shields.io/pypi/v/pypher.svg